 - All equipment and machinery is maintained in accordance with the manufacturer's instructions.
-In addition, maintenance schedules outline when extra checks should take place - When new equipment is purchased, it is checked to ensure that it meets appropriate educational standards - All equipment is stored in the appropriate storage containers and areas.
+In addition, written maintenance schedules outline when extra checks should take place and all work recorded - When new equipment is purchased, it is checked to ensure that it meets appropriate educational standards. - All equipment is stored in appropriate storage containers and areas.
 All containers are labelled with the correct hazard sign and contents